stealth/opmsg/README.md

 or a replacement for FDE (which is recommended anyway). _opmsg_ is about to protect your messages in transit, not on disk.

+As of `version=1.3` there is a `--burn` option that nukes used DH keys from storage.
+Be aware: you can only decrypt the message once.
+Once the message is successfully decrypted, the DH key that was used is overwritten and deleted from storage.

 mutt integration